 Taste: Big salty arrival quickly followed by the unmistakable tang of peat.
 Liquorice.
 Pepper and oak.
 Surprisingly palatable at 53.7% though a little one dimensional until water brings some fresh green fruits and a grassy note into play.
 Nice woody finish.
 There’s a definite youth to the spirit but it isn’t unpleasant and if anything, adds to the phenolic character.

-Value for Money: Cask strength Islay for £50?
+Thoughts: Cask strength Islay for £50?
 Now there’s a Christmas cracker for you.

 While this latest festive release from Islay’s favourite fictitious fisherman may not offer anything particularly new or unique, it is nevertheless a solid dram that supplies everything you could possibly want from a bottle of Big Peat.
 The higher strength successfully dials the flavour up a notch without blistering the palate with heat and the asking price remains within the realms of reason – something which can’t be said for many Islay whiskies these days.